 - gain high-level security clearance.

-- New Zealand Security Intelligence Service website - information on becoming an intelligence officer
+- Defence careers website - information on becoming an intelligence specialist

-A tertiary entrance qualification is required to enter further training.
-Useful subjects include maths, physics, computer studies, English, languages, geography, and history.
+A tertiary entrance qualification is required to enter further training for most intelligence officers.
+Useful subjects include maths, digital technologies, English, geography, history and classical studies, languages and science.

 Intelligence officers need to be: